jlawson-design/dday-operation-overlord/README.md

 ## Technologies Used
 ___
 # Acknowledgements
 I would like to thank the Code Institute team and the Slack community.
 I would also like to extend my thanks to my mentor, Okwudiri Okoro, for his guidance and management of the project.
+He helped me to add/cut content to ensure the project met the high standards required and was delivered on-time.